 In line with university policy, students who declare International Studies as their concentration must fulfill the following requirements:

-- A minimum of five courses (excluding independent or special study courses) selected from the INTS curriculum;
+- A minimum of five courses (excluding independent or special study courses) selected from the INTS curriculum

-Choosing, Declaring, and Pursuing the Concentration
+Choosing, Declaring, and Pursuing your Concentration in INTS

-When you meet with your advisor during the academic advising period, come prepared with the required forms.
-Meetings with your adviser, however, should not simply take place when you need a signature.
-As you progress through the concentration you should discuss your evolving curriculum plan with your advisor, tying together course work, internships (if any), study abroad, and the capstone project.
+When you meet with your advisor during the academic advising period, come prepared with required forms.
+Meetings with your advisor, however, need not simply take place when you need a signature.
+As you progress through INTS, you should discuss your evolving curriculum plan with your advisor, tying together course work, internships (if any), study abroad, and the capstone project.